 Operators expect rapid access to safe and reliable Drops prevention solutions no matter their location.
 As a global Drops prevention leader, Dropsafe designs its products to meet the operational requirements of every climate and maintains a global network of trusted distributors.

 One such distributor is Australian-based industrial safety solutions provider Teksal Safety.
 Dropsafe spoke to Joe Hischar, Managing Director of Teksal, for his perspective on safety risks due to high temperatures, and other environmental factors such as high humidity and UV.
-This article shows outlines how operators can mitigate these risks by opting for high-quality materials.
+This article outlines how operators can mitigate these risks by opting for high-quality materials.

 High temperatures and Drops risks